 Shadowcliff is a non-profit organization founded as a place of retreat and renewal in a busy world.
-Our mission is, “A mountain sanctuary where together we are creating a climate for a restorative world.”
+Our mission is, “A mountain sanctuary that holds space for individual and collective transformation.”
 We deeply believe in the power of human connection and the ability of that connection to heal.
 At Shadowcliff, we encourage reconnection to the natural world, to a sense of peace, and with the Divine, whatever that may be to you.

 It is also important to our mission that we provide an affordable and meaningful experience to all of our guests.
 We learn much from our guests and from the natural world around us.
 We also provide educational opportunities, both large and small.
 Shadowcliff is a non-religious organization with a deep spiritual core.

 Harnessing the power of connection, we inspire a more kind and loving world.

 Healing – We create space for contemplation and healing.